Garden expert Conway Lum reveals the reasons why your honeysuckle isn't blooming

-Q: I have a honeysuckle vine that has been in the ground for over 3 years, gets moderate sun, grows to about 10 ft. its base is sheltered, and has never produced one flower...
+Question: I have a honeysuckle vine that has been in the ground for over three years, gets moderate sun, grows to about 10 feet, its base is sheltered, and it has never produced one flower.
 What's up with that?
-(I live in zone 3).
+(I live in zone 3.)

 There are several possible reasons for honeysuckle not flowering:

-1. Inadequate light – full sun is generally suggested for most honeysuckle vines.
+- Inadequate light: Full sun is generally suggested for most honeysuckle vines.

-2. Juvenility – plants may flower the first season but could require up to three seasons to settle before putting on adequate growth.
+- Juvenility: Plants may flower the first season but could require up to three seasons to settle before putting on adequate growth.

-4. Excessive fertilizer – honeysuckle requires average soil fertility with adequate moisture during growing season.
+- Excessive fertilizer: Honeysuckle requires average soil fertility with adequate moisture during growing season.